 In the Spring of 2017, I had a disturbing realization.
-For the previous 10 years, I had spent most of my waking hours staring at my phone.
+For the better half of the past decade, I had spent most of my waking hours staring at my phone.
 I convinced myself that it kept me connected and informed.
 But the truth was, it was disconnecting me; from my family, from my friends, from my place in the real world.
-And, worst of all, I was setting a horrible example for my kids Orion and GG (ages 8 & 6 at the time).
+And, worst of all, I was setting a horrible example for my kids Orion and GG (almost 9 & 7 at the time).

 I desperately needed a digital detox.
-That night, I turned off my phone.
+So, I turned off my phone.
 The effects were immediate.
-I felt connected.
-I felt alive.
+I felt connected and alive.
 I felt so good that I wanted to try to inspire other people to stop staring into their phones, like I had been doing, and get out in the world living and connecting.